 Kay works through all the correspondence, telephone calls, room bookings and preparing paperwork for services and meetings.

-As we emerge from lockdown, the church office is open Tuesdays & Fridays 9am–12noon.
+The church office is open Tuesdays, Thursdays & Fridays 9am–12noon.

 Mark Lunnon youth

 Mark is an experienced youth leader, including years of Boys’ Brigade Company and Girls’ Association.
 He is keen to provide an attractive program for the youngsters from within and outside the church fellowship.
 He takes every opportunity to get alongside them to share their concerns and his faith in Jesus.

 Peter den Haan minister

 Peter and his family joined LSBC in Autumn 2020 after a circuitous and unexpected journey — yet the Lord has been faithful throughout.
 Ask him over a cup of coffee.

 His wife Inger is an immigration lawyer.
 They have a son, Nathan; if you decide to brave our church you can’t miss him racing around in his wheelchair.
 Peter’s heart is to love, to be loved, to open up the good news and see it connect deeply with people’s lives in the power of the Spirit.
 Theologically, his interests are preaching, prayer, biblical theology, Reformation thought, the Great Commission, apologetics and thinking clearly about faith, life, and the world.
 He also lectures for the King’s School of Theology (KST).

 Reg came from outside the church and was converted as an adult.
 He now heads up the fabric team that maintains and enhances the church premises and the manse.

 Ruth leads the pastoral care work of the church and is is also responsible for safeguarding within the church.